-- Read the notice carefully – it explains the proposed increase or decrease in your tax.
-Note: The amounts shown as due on the notice may not match your previous notice because not all items can be challenged in tax court.
+- Read the notice carefully.
+It explains the proposed increase or decrease in your tax.
+Note: The amounts shown as due on the notice may not match your previous notice because you can't challenge all items in U.S. Tax Court.

-- If you don’t agree with the changes – you have the right to challenge the proposed changes by filing a petition with the U.S. Tax Court no later than the date listed on the notice.
-The Court can't consider your case if the petition is filed late.
+- If you don’t agree with the changes, you have the right to challenge the proposed changes by filing a petition with the U.S. Tax Court no later than the date shown on the notice.
+Please note the court can't consider your case if you file the petition late.

-- If you don’t agree with the changes and have additional information – mail the information to the address listed on the notice.
-Our review won't extend the time you have to file a petition with the U.S. Tax Court.
+- If you don’t agree with the changes and have additional information for us to consider, mail or fax the information with the Form 5564 to the address or fax number on the notice.
+Our review of the new information won't extend the time you have to file a petition with the U.S. Tax Court.

 - Make sure your other returns don’t have the same mistake.

 - Contact us with any unanswered questions you have.

 - Keep a copy of the notice for your files.

 - Correct the copy of your tax return you kept for your records.

 - Learn more about your payment options, if you owe additional taxes.